General AWS Cost Anomaly Detection FAQs

 Q: Why do I have an empty or incomplete root cause?

 We are not always able to identify a single large contributing factor for each anomaly.
-In the event that there is no clear root cause for the anomaly, we recommend you use the Cost Explorer service in order to view all of the contributing factors.
+In the event that there is no clear root cause for the anomaly, we recommend you use AWS Cost Explorer to view all of the contributing factors.

 Q: Why is the root cause impact very small compared to the total cost impact of the anomaly?

-For the anomalies detected, we report up to two root causes, and these are our best estimate to the largest contributing factors to the anomaly.
-Since we use machine learning models to select a maximum of two possible root causes, in cases where there are multiple small contributors adding up to the total impact, the root cause explains only a small portion of the total impact.
+For the anomalies detected, we report up to two root causes.
+This is our best estimate of the largest contributing factors to the anomaly.
+Since we use machine learning models to select a maximum of two possible root causes, sometimes there are multiple, small contributors to the total impact, so the root cause explains only a small portion of it.

 Q: What is the delay between anomalous usage and when the anomaly gets detected?